msvolenski/docs/content/en/docs/catalog/get-started.md

 ## 2 Your Company's Catalog

-Log in with your company credentials to catalog.mendix.com to see what metadata has been shared in your company.
+Log in with your company credentials to [catalog.mendix.com](https://catalog.mendix.com/) to see what metadata has been shared in your company.

 Depending on your [user role](/catalog/manage-data-sources/user-roles/) and use case, you can do the following:

 * [Register data sources](/catalog/register-data-sources/) to be used in other apps in your company
 * [Consume data sources](/catalog/consume/) in your company's Catalog
-* [Manage data sources](/catalog/manage-data-sources/) as a data source owner or as an administrator
+* [Manage data sources](/catalog/manage-data-sources/) as a data source owner or administrator

 ## 3 Catalog and App Deployment Methods